ronxldwilson/deddit/To Do.md

 Fix the Limit of votes for comments
 Add Peer To Peer message
+improve the save post and save comment page ui

 14. NSFW flag and toggle
 16. Spoiler tag support